 Down East Wood Ducks Game Notes - vs. Delmarva

-The Down East Wood Ducks continue their series with the Delmarva Shorebirds today at 12:00 p.m.
-RHP John Matthews (2-2, 5.09) toes the rubber for the Wood Ducks and RHP Brandon Young (3-0, 3.24) gets the ball for the Shorebirds.
+The Down East Wood Ducks continue their series with the Delmarva Shorebirds tonight at 7:00 p.m.
+RHP Florencio Serrano (1-0, 0.00) makes his first start for the Wood Ducks and Delmarva will counter with RHP Shane Davis (4-2, 5.90)

 ---

-SIX-RUN FOURTH PUSHES WOOD DUCKS to WIN OVER DELMARVA: Thanks to a six-run fourth inning, the Down East Wood Ducks took the 9-6 win over the Delmarva Shorebirds, Tuesday night.
+WOOD DUCKS BLOWN OUT BY DELMARVA: After a six-run fourth inning, the Down East Wood Ducks fell to the Delmarva Shorebirds, 10-2 Wednesday afternoon.
+The Wood Ducks rally fell short in the ninth, plating two runs before a game-ending double play.

 ROAD WARRIORS: Down East seems more comfortable playing on the road.
 Right now, the Wood Ducks are 22-13 (.629) on the road this season.
 This season, the Woodies have not lost a road series and are 4-1-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.